-The investigation stemmed from a Homeland Security Investigation lead through peer-to-peer networking.
-Further investigation led to locating a residence in Ingham County where the suspect was residing.
-A search warrant of the home netted multiple internet capable devices and other evidence.
-An arrest warrant was issued for Kurtis and he was subsequently arrested by troopers from the Computer Crimes Unit and MSP First District Hometown Security Team.
+The investigation stemmed from a tip forwarded to the task force.
+Further investigation led to a residence where the suspect was residing.
+A search warrant of the home netted multiple internet capable devices and evidence.
+An arrest warrant was issued for Peterson and he was subsequently arrested at Lansing Police Department after turning himself in on Jan.
+7.

 Peterson has been charged with three counts of aggravated possession of child sexually abusive material and three counts of computer crimes – use of computer.
 If convicted, Peterson faces up to 30 years for the aggravated possession of child sexually abusive material and 57 years for computer crimes – use of computer.